 The vision of the Department of Early Childhood Education is to model and inspire lifelong learning and produce professionals who advocate for and create quality early childhood experiences.

 Students who choose Early Care and Education (Non-Licensure) as a major enjoy the option of working as an advocate for young children in various community positions, or providing direct child care for young children in group settings.
+This early childhood education (ECE) degree allows you to complete coursework in childhood development, curricula, and program development.

-This program is offered as a "mostly online" program, which means that some coursework may require on campus attendance.
+When you complete the required coursework, you will be well acquainted with the education industry, be highly trained in various theories of childhood development, and exhibit advanced instructional skills. bachelors degree in early childhood care and education offered as a "mostly online" program, which means that some coursework may require on campus attendance.
 For more information about the on-campus requirements, please contact us to be put in touch with the program advisor.

 The Early Childhood Education Department is affiliated with the Center of Excellence in Early Childhood Learning & Development, the ETSU Child Study Center (NAEYC accredited), and Little Buccaneers (3 Star-Rated), providing students with field service opportunities in high quality settings.